mattsilber/applock/readme.md

 # Usage

 The goal of AppLock is to allow users to enter and confirm a PIN in order to temporarily lock the application from being used, until the PIN is re-entered by the user.

-To open the Activity to create a PIN, you can simply open the *AppLockActivity* via
+To open the Activity to create a PIN, you can simply open the *AppLockActivity* via (PS: If you want to use the dialog instead of the Activity (which looks cooler), see the dialog stuff below):

 ```
     Intent intent = new Intent(activity, CreateLockActivity.class);